Frequently Asked Questions

 Who are the members of the Pacific Council?

 Pacific Council members are globally-oriented business, civic, academic, and government leaders on the west coast of the United States and worldwide.
 Please visit our Member Directory to see a current list of Members and the primary organizations with which they are associated.

 The Council is governed by a distinguished Board of Directors comprised of former U.S. government cabinet members, business and academic leaders, heads of major nonprofits, and opinion shapers from a variety of other key sectors.
 The Board is co-chaired by Hon.
 Mickey Kantor, former U.S. Trade Representative and U.S. Secretary of Commerce, and Ambassador Robert H. Tuttle, former U.S. Ambassador to the UK.
 Dr. Jerrold D. Green is the President and CEO of the Pacific Council.

 How is the Pacific Council funded?

 The Pacific Council is a 501c(3) not-profit organization.
 Our activities are made possible by financial contributions and in-kind support from foundations, corporations, individuals, and governmental organizations.

 Attendance at Pacific Council programs is limited to members and their invited guests.
 For more information on guest policies for specific events, please send an inquiry by email to our Programs team.

 How can I become a member of the Pacific Council?

 Qualified individuals interested in joining the Pacific Council are encouraged to visit our Membership pages for information on our nomination and election process, the benefits and opportunities of membership, and more.
-For information on Corporate Memberships and other institutional partnerships, please send an email detailing the nature of your interest to Nastasha Everheart.
+For information on Corporate Memberships and other institutional partnerships, please contact Nastasha Everheart.